Create reusable workflows in GitHub Actions

 and secrets

 keywords for this purpose.
+For more information, see our guide on securing CI/CD with secrets and variables.
 Below is a commented version of an example reusable workflow:

 on: # Specifies the event triggering the workflow